athampatel/tsi-weather-widget/README.md

 ### A short paragraph outlining your thoughts on the test ###

-We used to work with the Visual Code Editor mostly uses the tab for alignment.
-With PHPCS Tool really help to check & fix issue and make the code compatible.
+With PHPCS Tool really help to check & fix issue and maintain the WordPress code standards.

 ### Description: ###